sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 activations functions (Relu, Softmax, ...).
 It covers most of the operations needed to implement inference functions from standard and deep machine learning.
-A few operators are dedicated to text but they hardly cover the needs.
-The main list also missing tree based models very popular in standard machine learning.
+ONNX does not implement every existing machine learning operator, the list of operator would be infinite.

-The main list is identified with a domain **ai.onnx**.
+The main list of operators is identified with a domain **ai.onnx**.
-A **domain** can be defined a set of operators.
+A **domain** can be defined as a set of operators.
-Additional operators such
+A few operators in this list are dedicated to text but they hardly cover the needs.
+The main list is also missing tree based models very popular in standard machine learning.
-are part of another domain **ai.onnx.ml** :ref:`l-onnx-operators-ml`, it includes tree bases models (TreeEnsmble Regressor, ...), preprocessing (OneHotEncoder, LabelEncoder, ...), SVM models (SVMRegressor, ...), imputer (Imputer).
+These are part of another domain **ai.onnx.ml** :ref:`l-onnx-operators-ml`, it includes tree bases models (TreeEnsmble Regressor, ...), preprocessing (OneHotEncoder, LabelEncoder, ...), SVM models (SVMRegressor, ...), imputer (Imputer).